|Major Groups > Polypores > Hapalopilus nidulans|

 by Michael Kuo

-This nondescript, fleshy, orangish polypore is often overlooked; it tends to blend in with its surroundings.
+This nondescript, fleshy, dull orangish polypore is often overlooked; it tends to blend in with its surroundings.
 A drop of KOH anywhere on the fruitbody, however, produces a rather stunning color change to purple or lilac (see the illustration).
-Truth be told, KOH is probably not required for successful identification--but it's fun!
-Like viewing the horned cystidia of Pluteus cervinus or watching the sea-green color change of Xanthoconium separans in ammonia, it's one of those things a true mushroom geek never tires of.
+Truth be told, KOH is probably not required for successful identification—but it's fun!
+Like viewing the horned cystidia of Pluteus cervinus or watching the sea-green color change of Boletus separans in ammonia, it's one of those things a true mushroom geek never tires of.

 Absent the KOH reaction, Hapalopilus nidulans is recognized by its dull orange colors, its fairly fleshy consistency, the absence of a stem, and the small, angular pores.
 In eastern North America it is found on hardwood logs and debris, but in the southwest it favors conifer wood.

-Flesh: Dull orange or paler; watery and soft at first, but later quite tough and hard.
+Flesh: Dull orangish brown or paler; watery and soft at first, but later quite tough and hard; not changing when sliced.

-Chemical Reactions: All parts purple to lilac with KOH.
+Chemical Reactions: KOH bright purple to lilac on all parts.

 Spore Print: White.

-Microscopic Features: Spores 3.5-5 x 2-3 µ; smooth; elliptical to cylindrical; inamyloid; hyaline in KOH.
+Microscopic Features: Spores 2.5–3.5 x 1.5–2.5 µm; ellipsoid; smooth; inamyloid; hyaline in KOH.
+Basidia 4-sterigmate.
+Setae, cystidia not found.
 Hyphal system monomitic, with conspicuous clamp connections.

 Cite this page as:

 Kuo, M. (2018, December).
 Hapalopilus nidulans.
 Retrieved from the MushroomExpert.Com Web site: http://www.mushroomexpert.com/hapalopilus_nidulans.html